waqarmalik90/tech_assign_msdynamics/README.md

 ## Description

 The purpose of this application to use Microsoft Dynamics CRM Accounts Table which is hosted on Microsoft Azure through a Web API.
-MSAF (Microsoft Authentication Library) token was used to make the Dynamics CRM API Call.
+MSAL (Microsoft Authentication Library) token was used to make the Dynamics CRM API Call.

 ## Packages Used